OffSecVik/git2wordlist/README.md

 ## 📚 g2w – Git Repository to Wordlist

 g2w is a lightweight tool that crawls Git repositories (currently supports GitHub) and transforms the directory structure into a wordlist.

-Perfect for tasks like directory brute-forcing, pentests, or web application assessments!
+---
 ### ✨ Features
 - Automatically crawls public GitHub repositories
 - Detects branches and adjusts URL structure dynamically